basnijholt/nijho.lt/content/post/zfs-tenant/index.md

 OpenZFS master can attach datasets to a uid instead of a single namespace, which would make the holder service unnecessary.
 Once that lands in a release, it can go.

-## The feature nobody asked for

-One part of this project I did not see coming was a feature I never requested.
-The first version also had *grace holds*: every day, the host put a hold on the newest snapshot of each of my friend's datasets and released it 14 days later, so a compromised machine on his side could not wipe his recent backups on mine.
-It is not a bad idea, but it was on none of our lists.
-When the agent compared the zone setups, its main argument against the usual one was that namespace root could release those holds.

-I asked whether it was defending the design with a reason I had never included in it.
-It was.
-We removed the holds, judged the zones against the six rules above, and the argument changed completely.
-The agent had not hidden anything; it had just made a scope decision without flagging it, and then reasoned from its own decision as if it were mine.

 ## What it cannot hide

 ZFS encryption protects file contents, not structure.